BoardiesITSolutions/3Dot-Context-Menu/README.md

 handler for the menu might not fire, it might fire multiple times depending on your browser.

-# Known Issues
-As far as we know there is only 1 known issue as mentioned above with the latest Firebox browser.

-For some reason in the context-menu.js it fails stating that `this.contextMenu` is null.
-At the moment we've not found what is causing this specific issue as it works with other browsers but as soon as we find an answer we'll do an update.

-Obviously though, if you know the issue, and fancy contributing to this project then please feel free to do a pull request.

 # Contributing to the Project
 We'd love it if the  open source community would contribute to this project, fixing any issues, improving the code, adding